Here is the basic format for citing books in your Works Cited:

 In other words, there are only four elements that are essential.
 Beyond these four, you can add other information where relevant.
 For example, you can add a translator or editor, an edition, an original publication date, and so forth.

 Here is how the same information is organized in our container chart:

 Note that the final comma becomes a period in our actual citation.

-Now that we know the basic format, let’s move on to some variations on our theme.
+Now that we know the basic format, let’s move on to some variations.

-For two authors keep the same order that they are listed in the source.
+For two authors, keep the same order as they are listed in the source.
 Invert the first only: